NormalVR/Normcore-Documentation/src/reference/classes/Normal.Realtime.IRealtimeComponent.md

 layout: Reference
 category: API Reference
 class_name: IRealtimeComponent
 class_summary: An object that represents a RealtimeComponent.
-Typically this is a RealtimeView or anything that subclasses RealtimeComponent&lt;TModel&gt;.
+Typically this is a RealtimeView or anything that subclasses RealtimeComponent<TModel>.
 class_remarks: This interface should not be implemented directly.
 Subclass RealtimeComponent<TModel> instead.
 class_members:
 - name: Properties